Diocese of Saint Catharines: Present cathedral

-The Story of St. Catherine of Alexandria

-Although the exact reasons why the City of St. Catharines was originally called by this name remain in doubt, many faithful throughout the diocese continue to have a strong devotion for their patron saint.

-A citizen of Alexandria, Egypt, St. Catherine died around 310 AD after refusing to renounce her Christian faith, and in her trials she converted many to Christianity.
-She was tortured on a spiked wheel which broke miraculously when she was placed upon it (hence the broken Catherine Wheel in church symbolism).
-Eventually she was beheaded and her body is reputedly buried in a monastery on Mount Sinai.

-St. Catherine was one of the voices that spoke to St. Joan of Arc and St. Catherine has always been a particularly popular saint among the people of France.
-Saint Marguerite Bourgeoys brought over from France to Quebec the tradition of special celebrations on St. Catherine's Day, November 25th of each year.
-In the province of Quebec, St. Catherine's Feast is still celebrated as the special day for unmarried women.
-She is the patroness of maidens, philosophers and preachers, and of the Cathedral and Diocese of St. Catharines.

-The Crest
+Crest

 The first crest was designed when the new Diocese of St. Catharines was established in 1958.
 This crest consisted of the Bishop's mitre, and the broken Catherine Wheel superimposed upon the Welland Canal.
 This was replaced by a second crest in 1983, which hoped to incorporate still more of the theological, historical and geographical features of the Diocese.

 The components of the new crest are: The crest is divided into left and right halves from top to bottom by the Welland Canal — portrayed in the crest by six links going from right to left, back and forth three times.
 The crest is divided into a top and bottom half by two wavy lines, representing the two major rivers in the St. Catharines Diocese — the Grand River to the left and the Welland river to the right.
 The blue background represents the sky and the rest and peace that only Heaven can give.

 It symbolizes the desire of the Diocese for peace with its neighbours in the United States of America, as well as within the local Niagara Peninsula community, an area of Canada which has had more than its share of battles over the centuries.